azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

  Get-AzSKADOSecurityStatus -OrganizationName "OrgName" -ProjectNames "PrjName"
 ```

-After the above scans finish, Wait for few minutes and go into Log Analytics workspace Logs and search for 'AzSK_ADO_CL', it should show
+After the above scans finish, Wait for few minutes and go into Log Analytics Workspace Logs and search for 'AzSK_ADO_CL', it should show
 AzSK.ADO events similar to the below ("_CL" stands for "custom log"):

 ### Using the Log Analytics Workspace for scan logs